-This feature provides the possibility to plan people allocations on projects, taking into account their current and planned allocations, and see if any conflicts may happen.
-It allows the user to specify what people - teams and individuals - are required for a project, how long they will be needed, and what % of their total working hours they can be available, and therefore visualize and manage possible over- or under-allocations.
+This feature-rich tool provides the possibility to plan people allocations on projects, taking into account their current and planned allocations to foresee potential conflicts.
+It allows the user to specify the resources - teams and individuals - that are required for a project, how long they will be needed, and what % of their total working hours they can be available.
+This allows project and program managers and team leads to visualize and quickly manage possible over- or under-allocation.

-Here we talk only about a possibility to plan people allocations on projects, not taking into account how much work people may currently have or will have to complete in every project.
+Below, we cover the scenario for planning plan people allocations on projects, not accounting for how much work people currently have or will have to complete in every project.

-With a new project, which we need to plan activities for, we assume how many and what people - teams and individuals - we need for this project, so that we can plan people allocations, specifying how long we will need each person and team and what % of their total work time they should be available on our project.
+With every new project, you must plan activities, and assume how many and which people - teams and individuals - you need for a project.
+This information empowers you to plan people allocations, specify how long you need each person and team and what % of their total work time they should be available for your project.

 To create a team or user allocation: